qianntong/LIFTS/README.md

 - **demo.py**:
   - The highest-level script that manages the entire simulation.
   - It takes input data such as simulation length, resource combinations, etc., and handles the orchestration of the simulation process.
-  - Run this file for large scale test.
+  - Run this file for large scale tests.

 - **main.py**:
   - This file is responsible for executing a single simulation based on the input data.
 It reads configuration details from the `input/sim_config.json` file, which includes parameters like resource requirements, processing times, and distances.
   - It includes:
     - **distance.py**: Supports vehicle distance estimation based on the optimal layout model.
 This file plays a key role in calculating distances required for simulating vehicle movements within the terminal.
     - **parameters.py**: Defines operational performance data for each process in the simulation, such as resource usage, processing times, and system efficiency.
 See `Model Operation Logic` for more details.
-    - **vehicle.py**: Defines the vehicle speed based on speed-density functions derived from AnyLogic simulations for intermodal terminals.
+    - **vehicle.py**: Defines the vehicle speed based on speed-density functions for intermodal terminals.

 - **input**:
   - **`input/sim_config.json`**: